|

 dominant is extremely misleading and destructive, and the prohibitions

-against competitive play activities that are so frequently bandied
+against what are perceived as competitive play activities that

-in dog books and by many dog trainers are tailor-made to promote
+are so frequently bandied in dog books and by many dog trainers

-problems.
-In fact these dire warnings often have the effect of
+are tailor-made to promote problems.
+In fact these dire warnings

 dogs should be carefully monitored to ensure that the play remains